CUBRID/cubrid-manual/en/sql/function/datetime_fn.rst

 .. function:: ROUND(date, fmt)

     This function rounds date to the unit specified by the format string, *fmt*.
+It returns a value of DATE type.

+    :param date: The value of **DATE**, **TIMESTAMP** or **DATETIME**
+    :param fmt: Specifies the format for the truncating unit.
+If omitted, "dd" is default.
+    :rtype: DATE

     The format and its unit and the return value are as follows: